April 7, 2016

-Apparently, she’d been a hyper-human her whole life, but had absolutely no clue until the day of her youngest daughter Consuella’s college graduation.
-It was during the commencement ceremony when a crew of hyper-human firestarters known as the Kindle Kids appeared and proceeded to wreak havoc.
+Apparently, she’d been a hyper-human her whole life, but had absolutely no clue until the day of her youngest daughter, Consuella’s college graduation.
+It was during the commencement ceremony, when a crew of hyper-human firestarters, known as the Kindle Kids, appeared, and proceeded to wreak havoc.
 They would have burned the place to the ground if not for Vivian who, in that moment, discovered she could mute the hyper-abilities of other super-powered beings.
-In her presence the Kindle Kids could kindle no more, which left them very susceptible to her collection fighting techniques.
+In her presence the Kindle Kids could kindle no more, which left them very susceptible to her collection of fighting techniques.

 The technology produced through the synthetism of her powers created the basis for what would become the central location for housing criminals with hyper-abilities.
 Meanwhile, with all of her kids grown up and moved out, she and her husband, Carlos, decided to become foster parents.
-At any given time, they’d have 3 to 4 kids living with them and every once in awhile some of those kids would have hyper-abilities.
+At any given time, they’d have three or four kids living with them, and every once in a while some of those kids would have hyper-abilities.

 Together, the couple, who eventually took on the monikers “Ebb and Flow,” trained dozens of hyper-humans.
-Some went on to be great heroes and others, of course, took a not-so-heroic path – a burden Vivian often struggled with.
+Some went on to be great heroes, while others, of course, took a heroes, while others took a not so heroic path – a burden Vivian often struggled with.
 However, she was convinced her and her husband’s work did more good than bad, and so they kept training.

-They’re most extraordinary students were a pair of teenage sisters, named Charlotte and Francine Fray.
-They had been in the foster care system for several years and had a habit of running away; which is exactly what they were planning to do when Vivian caught them sneaking out of the house.
-The girls were determined to leave but when they attempted to use their powers (Charlotte had the ability to create force fields and Francine is a telepath), they found themselves shooting blanks.
+Their most extraordinary students were a pair of teenage sisters named Charlotte and Francine Fray.
+They had been in the foster care system for several years, and had a habit of running away; which is exactly what they were planning to do when Vivian caught them sneaking out of the house.
+The girls were determined to leave, but when they attempted to use their powers (Charlotte had the ability to create force fields and Francine was a telepath), they found themselves shooting blanks.

-After 2 years, once Charlotte was 19, she told Vivian that she was going to take on the name “Magnifica” and branch out on her own.
-Ebb and Flow gave their blessing and the powerful young lady went on to become a valiant superhero and the leader of the intergalactic hero squad, The Diamond Alliance.
+After two years, when Charlotte was 19, she told Vivian that she was going to take on the name “Magnifica” and branch out on her own.
+Ebb and Flow gave their blessing, and the powerful young lady went on to become a valiant superhero and the leader of the intergalactic hero squad, The Diamond Alliance.

-Meanwhile, Francine, who was a couple of years younger, stayed at the Valenzuela dojo, where her powers and abilities continued to increase.
-Carlos actually became concerned that she was growing too powerful and suggested they curb her training.
-Vivian however was determined to find Francine’s maximum level, but after 3 more years of working with her, they still had not discovered it.
+Meanwhile, Francine, who was a couple of years younger, stayed at the Valenzuela dojo where her powers and abilities continued to increase.
+Carlos actually became concerned that she was growing too powerful, and suggested they curb her training.
+Vivian was determined to find Francine’s maximum level, but after three more years of working with her, they still had not discovered it.

 When the lights came back on, Placebo was gone.

-Ebb continues to work for the government and despite her experience with Placebo, she continues to train kids with hyper-abilities.
-She has also won Cupcake Wars for a third time.
+Ebb continued to work for the government, and despite her experience with Placebo, she continued to train kids with hyper-abilities.
+She also won Cupcake Wars for a third time.